Shuilin123/Skeleton-line-labeling-algorithm/README.md

 # Skeleton line labeling algorithm based on linear time component labeling
+## introduce
+  This is a completely c language implementation of the skeleton line identification program, the program does not rely on other image library to achieve skeleton line identification and image generation.
 ## blob - a 8-neighbour connected components labelling and contours extractor.

 See `blob.h` for a complete documentation.